-As of September 30, 2019, we had investments in 53 portfolio companies, of which there were five investments that comprised approximately \$135.5 million, or 33.6% of our total investment portfolio, at fair value.
+As of September 30, 2020, we had investments in 48 portfolio companies, of which our five largest investments comprised approximately \$130.3 million, or 28.9% of our total investment portfolio, at fair value.
 A consequence of a concentration in a limited number of investments is that the aggregate returns we realize may be substantially adversely affected by the unfavorable performance of a small number of such investments or a substantial write-down of any one investment.
 Beyond our regulatory and income tax diversification requirements, we do not have fixed guidelines for industry concentration and our investments could potentially be concentrated in relatively few industries.
 In addition, while we do not intend to invest 25.0% or more of our total assets in a particular industry or group of industries at the time of investment, it is possible that as the values of our portfolio companies change, one industry or a group of industries may comprise in excess of 25.0% of the value of our total assets.
-As a result, a downturn in an industry in which we have invested a significant portion of our total assets could have a materially adverse effect on us.
-As of September 30, 2019, our largest industry concentrations of our total investments at fair value were in diversified/conglomerate service companies, representing 29.0%; telecommunications companies, representing 11.4%; and healthcare, education and childcare companies, representing 9.8%.
+As of September 30, 2020, our largest industry concentrations of our total investments at fair value were in diversified/conglomerate service companies, representing 20.6%; healthcare, education, and childcare companies, representing 14.3%; and diversified/conglomerate manufacturing companies, representing 9.8%.
 Therefore, we are susceptible to the economic circumstances in these industries, and a downturn in one or more of these industries could have a material adverse effect on our results of operations and financial condition.